-3. Origin of man and the Fall.
-If some priests believe in evolution and in millions of years, consequently, they have a hard time believing in the Fall.
-John Spong is one such example of this kind of thinking.
-He believes that life developed as the result of 4,5 – 5 billion years lasting evolutionary process, and that Adam and Eve were not the first people in human ancestry and that the Fall never happened.
-He has written the following:
+While some priests believe in the theory of evolution and millions of years, it is correspondingly difficult for them to believe in the Fall.
+John Spong is one example of this kind of thinking.
+He believes that life developed as a result of a 4.5-5 billion year evolutionary process, that Adam and Eve were not the first parents of the human race, and that there was no fall.
+He has written:

-If we think about Spong’s claims in more detail, they appear to be against the Bible, and additionally, they also seem to be against practical observations.
-Here are a few examples that demonstrate this:
+If we consider the ideas presented by Spong in more detail, they are contrary to the Bible, but they also seem to be contrary to practical observations.
+A few examples show it:

-• As noted earlier, an evolutionary process that is said to have produced all the current species in the beginning from a single stem cell over a period of million years has not been proven by any fossils.
-A statement about fossil data from a late atheist paleontologist, Stephen Jay Gould, shows how there is no proof.
-John Spon’s thoughts about lengthy evolutionary processes have no grounds.
-A much more rational explanation would be that the species were roughly created the way that they are now, and it doesn’t have to be millions of years ago.
+• As stated earlier, the evolutionary process that would have produced all current species initially from a single protocell over millions of years has not been proven by fossils.
+The late atheist paleontologist Stephen Jay Gould's statement about the fossil record shows how no such thing has been observed.
+John Spong's idea of long evolutionary processes rests on nothing.
+It is much more reasonable to believe that species were created roughly in their present form, and from it does not have to be millions of years.
 Fossils support the idea that species have been separate from the beginning.

 The extreme rareness of intermediate forms in fossil material continues to be the trade secret of palaeontologists.
 The evolution trees appearing in our textbooks include facts only at the heads and folding points of the branches.
 The rest is reasoning, no matter how reasonable it is, not evidence of fossils –- I do not want in any way to belittle the potential competence of the gradual evolution view.
 I want only to remark that it has never 'been observed' in rocks. (...)
 (10)

-• When John Spong and numerous priests like him start off with the notion that the Fall never existed and that there is no sin, they are bound to run into a logical conflict: They have to explain evilness without sin.
+• When John Spong and numerous priests like him start off with the notion that the Fall never existed and that there is no sin, they are bound to run into a logical conflict: They have to explain evil without sin.
 If violence, greed, betrayal, theft, sexual abuse or Hitler’s and other dictators’ wrongdoings towards others are not sin, then what are they?
-Are they merely shortcomings of men?
-Faith in the goodness of man isn’t supported by the surrounding reality of the world.
-It is much more logical to believe in the message of the Bible, which says the Fall of man has happened and that people are sinful.
-That is a realistic depiction of the current world.
-Additionally, the Fall is present in many nations’ heritage stories, hence it should be regarded as a historical fact.
+Just human deficiency?
+Belief in human goodness does not correspond to the reality of the surrounding world.
+It is much more logical to believe in the Bible's revelation that the Fall has taken place and people are sinners.
+It is a realistic depiction of the modern world.
+In addition, the story of the Fall appears in the folklore of several nations, so it should be considered a historical fact.

 - (Rom 3:23) For all have sinned, and come short of the glory of God